 SFO is located about 13 miles south of downtown San Francisco, and there are a variety of ways to get to and from the airport, depending on where you are going and your level of mobility with your kids.

 - Taxi: Waits at the taxi lines at SFO are usually quite reasonable and the ride to downtown is about $50-60.
 With a family of 3, 4, or more, the convenience of this option is pretty high even if it is a tad pricey.
 Car seats are not legally required in San Francisco cabs, but I’d highly recommend bringing your own.

-- Uber/Lyft/Sidecar: Ride-sharing services are all the rage in tech-heavy San Francisco, and you can pick your service of choice now that SFO has struck deals allowing these three services to operate at the airport.
-At the moment, none of these services offer car seats so you will need to bring your own just as with cabs.
+- Uber & Lyft: Ride-sharing services like Uber & Lyft are all the rage in tech-heavy San Francisco, and you can pick your service of choice now that SFO has struck deals allowing these three services to operate at the airport.
+At the moment, none of these services offer car seats in the Bay Area so you will need to bring your own just as with cabs.

 - BART: From downtown San Francisco, the ride to SFO on the Bay Area’s major transit service is about 35 minutes.
 Although BART can be great to skip traffic and save money if you are a solo traveler, I don’t recommend taking BART with younger kids and luggage.
 Getting to or from BART from anywhere other than the International Terminal requires taking AirTrain first.
 Then you are dragging luggage and little ones on escalators and elevators and onto busy trains.
 Finally, depending on where you are staying in San Francisco, you may find yourself with a several block walk once you get off BART in downtown.
 The only benefit of BART is that car seats are (obviously) not needed, so you can travel lighter.